emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Daemonspawn Abilities:__
 * __General Abilities:__
-  * __Fix Your Eyes on Me:__ _(Cost 1)_ Conversation spell.
-If the person you are talking with fails an inner fire saving throw against your spell power, the world goes black for them except for you.
-Make charisma and intimidation checks with advantage for the remainder of the conversation.
   * __True Sight:__ You are able to see invisible entities.
   * __Sleepless:__ Your can rest without sleeping for one day, allowing you to keep watch long into the night.
   * __Incombustible:__ You take half damage from heat and fire.
 * __Combat Abilities:__
+  * __Fix Your Eyes on Me:__ _(Cost 1)_ Conversation spell.
+If the person you are talking with fails an inner fire saving throw against your spell power, the world goes black for them except for you.
+Make charisma and intimidation checks with advantage for the remainder of the conversation.
+In combat, force the enemy to attack only you.
-  * __Sacrificial Rite:__ At the cost of half your level in health (minimum 1, round down), make a second action during combat.
+  * __Sacrificial Rite:__ At the cost of half your level in health (minimum 1, round up), make a second action during combat.